top of page

 Selection Rates: Selective

-• Must be a U.S. Citizen or have permanent resident status with Illinois high school enrollment.
+Eligibility: Open to sophomores, juniors, and seniors who are U.S. citizens or have permanent resident status with Illinois high school enrollment and medical insurance.

 Application Deadline (Summer): May 1